Esma-Deda/Software_Software/README.md

 4. View the results in the 'output.png' image file.

+## **Code Files**
+The repository consists of the following main code files:

+1.TheCodeS.py: This file contains the core functions for fetching protein interaction data from the STRING-DB API, building the protein interaction graph, and visualizing the graph using NetworkX and Matplotlib libraries.

+2.TestingS.py: This file contains test functions to ensure the correctness and reliability of the protein interaction fetching and graph building processes.
+The tests are implemented using the pytest framework.

+3.Snakefile: The Snakemake workflow file automates the entire process of fetching protein interaction data, building the graph, and visualizing the graph using defined rules.

 ## **Data Resources**

 The codes uses the STRING-DB API to fetch protein interaction data.
 You can find more information about the API here: STRING-DB API Documentation.